Identifying the Source of Information Spread in Networks via Markov Chains: Experiments

 \section{Experiments}

-For the evaluation of the performance of the self-loops and the no-loops methods, and comparing it to other baselines heuristics, we use $14$ types of directed random graphs that have diffusion probabilities on their edges\footnote{Our code for the experiments is available at: [LINK REMOVED DUE TO ANONYMITY REQUIREMENTS] }, as well as $9$ real-world directed networks from the Social category of the Konect database\footnote{http://konect.cc/networks/}.
+For the evaluation of the performance of the self-loops and the no-loops methods, and comparing them to other baselines heuristics, we use $14$ types of directed random graphs that have diffusion probabilities on their edges\footnote{The code is available at: \url{https://github.com/noamhazon/source-detection} }, as well as $9$ real-world directed networks from the Social category of the Konect database\footnote{\url{http://konect.cc/networks/}}.
 Each of the random graphs is composed using the tuple $(n, Density, p_{range})$: $n$ is the number of nodes, $Density$ is the probability that a directed edge exists between any two nodes $(v_i,v_j)$, and for every directed edge $(v_i,v_j)$, $p^{ij}$ is a random number uniformly drawn from the range $[0,p_{range}]$.
 Table \ref{tab:graphs} summarizes the parameters of the $14$ random graph types.

 Note that $Density$ and $p_{range}$ are chosen such that the average weighted out-degree of each node is slightly greater than $1$.
 This encourages the diffusion not to be too small on the one hand, but not too large (i.e., including almost the entire graph) on the other.
 Similarly, for the real-world networks, we ensured that the average weighted out-degree is slightly greater than $1$.